williamyang98/DAB-Radio/README.md

 Refer to the code inside <code>./get_live_data.sh</code> for the list of possible frequency blocks where your DAB ensemble exists in.

+Inside the GUI app go to the subchannels tab and wait for the database to update.
+Your list of radio stations will pop up.
+Click on any of them to start playing them.
+You can play multiple radio stations simulataneously.

 [Wohnort](http://www.wohnort.org/dab/australia.html) has an excellent website for viewing the list of DAB ensembles across the work.
 In Australia where I am, the blocks being used in Sydney are <code>[9A,9B,9C]</code>.

 If you can't find any DAB ensembles in your area, then you can download binary files from the Releases page.
 These contain raw IQ values as well as pre-demodulated OFDM digital frames.
 You can read in these files with the applications described in the application list.